ZiningZhu/Leetcode/README.md

 - Dynamic Programming
  - 583 Longest Common Subsequence (and comparison with Longest Common Substring)

+- Computational Geometry
+ - 587 Convex hull (implemented is Grahm's scan in Python)

 ## Data Structure
 - Linked List
  - 019 Remove the nth element (counting from the back) from a linked list, in a single pass